sini-codes/kscript2/README.md

 Once you launch KScript2, it will inform you:

-    Warning: New config has been generated for you at /home/sinitreo/Developement/kag/KScript2-Official/config.json.
+    Warning: New configs required by mods have been added to your main config.
+Fill it with correct data and try again.

 This means that "me" mod requires your attention to check it's default configuration: